Plan An Amazing Trip To Alaska – 7 Day Alaska Itinerary

 Anchorage, Fairbanks, and Juneau are the main airports in Alaska.
 Anchorage typically will be the least expensive option.
 It is also the biggest airport in the state.

 How Do I Get Around in Alaska?

 When planning a trip to Alaska you will need to consider what transportation option works best for you.
 Let’s explore a few options.

 Most airports will have car rental counters where you can rent a car.
 I would recommend booking your car in advance.
 One of the most important tips in planning a trip to Alaska is to book well in advance!!!
 Alaska had a car rental shortage in 2021 and it was almost impossible to rent a car during tourist season.

 RVshare and outdoorsy are great options if you would like to rent an RV and explore Alaska.
 These companies allow individuals to rent out their RV’s.
 It is a great option because your lodging is taken care of as well as your transportation.
-That is really helpful when planning a trip to Alaska!
+That is really helpful when planning a 7 Day Alaska itinerary!